Istanbul itinerary Asian side

 Take a break or do some business in the comfortable ground floor bar.

-For this Istanbul itinerary 2 days, Hotel Suadiye is perfectly located less than 10 minutes on foot from Bagdat Caddesi, Istanbul’s prestigious shopping street.
+For this Istanbul itinerary Asian side, Hotel Suadiye is perfectly located less than 10 minutes on foot from Bagdat Caddesi, Istanbul’s prestigious shopping street.
 If you need to refuel there are plenty of cafes, bars and eateries to choose from.
 The hotel is also a stone’s throw from a coastal walking path that runs all the way from Bostancı to Kadıköy.
 Hire a bicycle, go for a run or just enjoy the sound of the water as you gaze out over the Sea of Marmara.
 A short taxi or bus ride gets you to the bustling neighbourhoods of Kadıköy and Üsküdar, where you’ll find a fascinating mix of tradition and modernity.

 48 hours on the Asian side of Istanbul is just enough time to see what the other side of the city has to offer and leave you wanting more.
 Find out what else you can see on my side of town with Istanbul 50 Unsung Places.